alexander-one/portfolio/README.md

 - 📅 Analyzing past projects and bringing them up to date with what I currently know
 - 🎥 Recording and editing a video on MATLAB's image processing via machine learning
 - 📂 Creating a source of my most re-used functions and processes
+- 🐍 Reveiwing Python to have "just in case" knowledge instead of "just in time" knowledge

 ## Projects in my Portfolio
 - 🐦 Tweet Similarity using KNN (In Progress)